IFI funded projects

 Between 2013 and 2017, the Kitselas First Nation investigated business development activities related to land reclamation and other restoration opportunities.
-In 2018, they launched a feasibility study on potential biomass combined heat and power energy systems using local wood residue to reduce the community’s reliance on diesel fuel.
+In 2018, a feasibility study on potential biomass, combined heat and power energy systems using local wood residue to reduce the community’s reliance on diesel fuel happened.

 Read more about our investment in Kitselas First Nation’s potential energy and economic development project.